 After leaving public office, Lee was active in many civic and cultural organizations, including the Monumental City Bar Association, the Maryland League of Women's Clubs, the DuBois Circle, the Sharp Street Memorial United Methodist Church, the Herbert M. Frisby Historical Society, and the Madison Park Improvement Association.
 Lee received a Presidential Citation from the National Association for Equal Opportunity in Higher Education in 1988.
 She was inducted into the Maryland Women's Hall of Fame in 1989.
 In 1995 she received the Distinguished Jurist Award from the National Bar Association and was inducted into the National Bar Association Hall of Fame.
 She is featured in 2000 Women of Achievement, Bicentennial Issue of Who's Who in America, Who's Who of Women, Black Americans, International Biography, and Women of Achievement in Maryland History.

 In December 2005, the House of Representatives voted to name the post office at 1826 Pennsylvania Avenue in Baltimore, MD, in Lee's honor.
 The legislation was sponsored by Representative Elijah Cummings, who credited Lee with getting him started in politics.
-Lee attended the dedication ceremony in June 2006 and died on August 24, 2006, in Baltimore.
+Lee attended the dedication ceremony in June 2006 and died in Baltimore on August 24, 2006.
 Her papers are stored in the Thurgood Marshall Law Library at the University of Maryland School of Law.